If you are looking for ways to stretch your household budget, then we have pulled together some great ideas and tricks to help.

 “Get Sunday’s paper and clip coupons.
 Be sure to read the coupon as sometimes the coupon value is given if you buy two of the product.
 And always check coupon date!” – Robert

 Have you ever considered buying meat in bulk?
-Instead of buying 3 or 4 chicken breasts for one meal, what about buying a month’s worth and portioning it out?
+Instead of buying 3 or 4 chicken breasts for one meal, what about buying a month’s worth and portioning it out into the freezer?

 “I buy all my meat monthly and then spend a day seasoning it and bagging it in meal-size amounts for the freezer.
 I mark all the bags so I know what I’m pulling out for dinner…this way I avoid getting takeout too often.” – Natacha